revility/hardcorps/README.md

 +Invulneralbe to damage script.
 After taking damage a script is called.
 The script itself uses the new waitfordamage key to enable and disable the player taking damage for a brief period of time.
 This system is very similar to classic platformer games such as Castlevania and Ninja Gaiden.
 Visuals and amount of time is controlled in the player's script.

++Various adjustments to enemy AI and projectile distance for wide screen aspect ratios *Not finished*